lerwine/isolated-package-feeds/NuGetPuller.CLI/README.md

   Multiple package identifiers can be specified, separated by commas.

-  If the package identifer is not specified, all packages in the local repository will be checked.
+  If the package identifer is not specified, all packages in the local feed will be checked.
 - `--version` *(Optional)*: Specific version of package to check.

   Multiple versions can be specified, separated by commas.